logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 }
 ```

-In the following example we use the `meta.dirty` flag to check if the field value was changed or not
+In the following example, we use the `meta.dirty` flag to check if the field value was changed or not

 ```vue
 <template>